-ACC 124: Principles of Accounting
+ACC 124: Principles of Accounting I

-Class Hours: 3 lecture Semester Offered: Fall, Spring Description: This course introduces basic accounting principles and practices for service and/or merchandising types of businesses.
+Credits: 3 Class Hours: 3 lecture Semester Offered: Fall, Spring Description: This course introduces basic accounting principles and practices for service and/or merchandising types of businesses.
 Areas include accounting as an information system, the accounting cycle, financial statements, internal control, current and/or long-term assets, current liabilities, and payroll.
 Special emphasis will be placed upon the practical application of accounting principles.

-ACC 125: Principles of Accounting
+ACC 125: Principles of Accounting II

 Class Hours: 3 lecture Prereq: "C" or higher in ACC 124.
 Semester Offered: Fall, Spring Description: This course continues the study of financial accounting procedures.
-Areas include: longterm assets, long-term liabilities, accounting for corporations and/or partnerships.
+Areas include: long-term assets, longterm liabilities, accounting for corporations and/or partnerships.
 The statement of cash flows and financial statement analysis may be covered.